little-scale/rnbo-nam/README.md

-A native RNBO implementation of Neural Amp Modeler A2-lite playback
+A native RNBO implementation of Neural Amp Modeler A2-lite playback.
+Works great on Ableton Move!